idraney/CarND-Kidnapped-Vehicle-Project/README.md

 With `num_particles = 100`, the `System Time` finished at **48.86** seconds.

+In the cases of both `num_particles` settings, the program finished in less than half of the required `System Time` of 100 seconds.

 [//]: # (Image References)

 [image1]: ./img/particle_filter_complete_n10.png "Completion of running the Kidnapped Vehicle program with num_particles = 10"